Getting Started with the American Rocketry Challenge

 Our ARC coaching pathway is built around the same engineering loop that competition teams use: simulate, build, test, measure, adjust, repeat.

 We work with teams at every stage — from choosing a motor class in October to reviewing post-flight data in March.
-Coaching is available individually or as a group cohort with other ARC teams.
+Coaching is available individually or as a group cohort with other ARC teams in Orange County.

 Ready to start?
 See our ARC classes and coaching options →